Welcome to today's edition of the Rush 24-7 podcast.

 The biggest driver of our long-term debt is old people.

-The unaffordable care act is slowing their access to medical care, but not fast enough.
+The Unaffordable Care Act is slowing their access to medical care, but not fast enough.

 We must do more.

-Unless it was to turn a budget in on time after four years.
+Now, our government shouldn't make promises we can't keep, but we must keep the ones we already made, unless it was to turn a budget in on time after four years.

 How do we equip our people with skills they need to get those jobs?